 - Commercial bioprospecting of insect venoms in Brazil

-- Freelance taxonomist in the Fern Herbarium at the Royal Botanic Gardens, Kew
+- Freelance taxonomist in the Fern Herbarium, Royal Botanic Gardens, Kew

-- Research Assistant in Endocrinology at St Barts, Queen Mary and Westfield College
+- Research Assistant in Endocrinology, St Barts, Queen Mary and Westfield College

-- Researcher and Animal Handler for the BBC Natural History Unit
+- Researcher and Animal Handler, BBC Natural History Unit

-- Research Officer for the Ministry of Agriculture, Fisheries and Food (MAFF)
+- Research Officer, Ministry of Agriculture, Fisheries and Food (MAFF)

 - Product Development Assistant at crop research company, breeding beneficial insects